pythonmcpi/braindigit/PATH.md

 ```
 /Users/dan/Braindigit
 ```
 Hit Ctrl+X and then press Y to exit Nano and save the file.
-After you've done that, hit Enter, then click OK on all of the popups until they are gone.
 If you'd like to check that you didn't stuff something up, open a Terminal window and type
 ```
 braindigit jsdkasdj.b
 ```
-If you get an error that says `jsdkasdj.b <- could not open file` you've successfully added Braindigit to you path.
-However, if you get an error saying `-bash: braindigit: command not found` you've done it wrong and need to start again.
+If you get an error that says `(!)
+Fatal error: Could not open input file: jsdkasdj.b` you've successfully added Braindigit to you path.
+However, if you get an error saying `'braindigit' is not recognized as an internal or external command, operable program or batch file.` you've done it wrong and need to start again.